Second Apology of Justin Martyr: Demonic Control of the World

-According to Justin, it is the fallen angels and demons who incite such hatred and evil against the people of God - the ones who know the Son of God and have responded by faith to the Word of God.
-This view accords with the Book of Enoch (1 Enoch), which Justin viewed as scripture.
+According to Justin, it is the fallen angels and demons who incite such hatred and evil against the people of God – the ones who know the Son of God and have responded by faith to the Word of God.
 These demons are the spirits of those offspring born through union of fallen angels and women before the Flood and who were destroyed by the Flood.
 They control humans through magic arts, libations, and such intimidating systems that hold people in bondage.
 They are exorcised by the Christians from people in the Name of Jesus.
-All in whom the Word dwells have been hated; Heraclitus and Musonius for example.
+All in whom the Word dwells have been hated – Heraclitus and Musonius, for example.

 Apology against Propaganda

 The Christians were being accused of cannibalism and sexual immorality.
 Justin asks that if that was the case, and if Christians were pleasure-mongers, then why would they be fearless of death and faithful to what they believe.
 Their faithfulness to Christ in face of death proves that they are not pleasure seekers.
 On the contrary, it was the accusers who had a system of religion in which noble men sacrificed humans to gods such as Saturn and in which sexual immorality was openly practiced without shame.
 He cries out:

 But would that even now some one would mount a lofty rostrum, and shout with a loud voice, "Be ashamed, be ashamed, ye who charge the guiltless with those deeds which yourselves openly commit, and ascribe things which apply to yourselves and to your gods to those who have not even the slightest sympathy with them.
 Be ye converted; become wise."